hillfolk/ics/branches/wd8/ReadMe8.txt

 to PEM format understood by OpenSSL and to examine PEM certificates.

 You will find more information in IcsSslHowTo.txt file.

+Commercial SSL certificates:
+To avoid browsers giving certificate warning messages, you need to purchase a SSL certificate from one of numerous companies, such as Verisign, Thawte GeoTrust or RapidSSL.
+Prices vary dramatically and are often cheaper from resellers such as Servertastic than from the main issuing companies.

+The main purpose of an SSL certificate is to prove the identity of the owner of a web site, ideally the company behind the web site.
+That usually requires paper work identifying the company is submitted and also proof the domain being protected is owned by that company, it usually also involves telephone calls.
+Such certificates are usually called fully validated and cost $120 or more each year for a single domain, ie secure.website.com.
+Wild card certificates cost
+$350 or more, but protect multiple sub-domains, ie web.website.com as well.
+Extended Validation certificates cost from $450 a year, and show the company name in green in the address bar.
+For testing and simple use, instant issued SSL certificates cost from $15 per year and protect a single domain only with automated checking reducing the cost (an email to admin@website.com to prove you receive email for the domain, perhaps a telephone call as well).
+Note these instant certificates do not include a company name.

+To buy and install an SSL certificate for use with ICS and OpenSSL follow these
+steps:

+1 - Build the SSL demo project OverbyteIcsPemTool.
+Take Extras, Create Certificate Requests, fill in the various fields (check other certificates if uncertain, the Common Name is the domain to protect, ie secure.website.com and E-Mail should be an email address at the than domain, ideally admin or administrator, 2048 bits.
+Click Create, and specify two file names, first for the private key (mykey.pem) then the certificate request file (myreq.pem).
+The request can also be done using OpenSSL command line arguments, or you can build it into your own application.

+2 - Choose you SSL supplier and certificate type, at some point during the ordering process you will be asked for the certificate request, so open the PEM file you saved with a text editor and copy the base64 encoded block starting -BEGIN CERTIFICATE REQUEST- into the web form.
+It should be decoded and displayed so you check it's correct.
+The private key is not needed for the certificate to be issued.
+At this point the validation process starts as mentioned above, which might take hours or weeks to complete.

+3 - Eventually the SSL certificate should be issued, either by email or made available to download from the supplier's web site.
+It should be in X.509 format in a base64 encoded block starting -BEGIN CERTIFICATE- which should be saved as a PEM file (mycert.pem).
+There should also be an Intermediate CA certificate, with which your new certificate was signed, which should also be saved as a file (mycacert.pem).
+This may also be downloadable from the supplier as a bundle file and should be common to any certificates they issue, ie RapidSSL_CA_bundle.pem.

+4 - The OverbyteIcsPemTool tool has a View PEM button that allows examination of your new PEM files.

+5 - The three PEM files now need to be attached to the SslContext component in your application, with properties SslCertFile, SslPrivKeyFile and SslCAFile.
+The request certificate file has no further use.

 Support: